-In 2000, the Education Board provided a memo to the City Commission for the purpose of recommending that the City reinforce and "commitment enhance its to by creating education" an Education Coordinator position.
-The memo stresses how "excellence in education" has always been supported by the City at all schools in Delray acknowledges Beach, and that performing schools "help strengthen the community and stabilize neighborhoods."
+In 2000, the Education Board provided a memo to the City Commission for the purpose of recommending that the City reinforce and enhance its "commitment to education" by creating an Education Coordinator position.
+The memo stresses how "excellence in education" has always been supported by the City at all schools in Delray acknowledges and that performing schools "help strengthen the community and stabilize neighborhoods."
 As a result, the position was created and has since acted as the Education Board's City Staff Liaison, and advocated on behalf of the City for education initiatives that support Delray Beach students.